 \section{Abstract}

-We give several new characterizations of $IP$ (the independence property) and $SOP$ (the strict order property) for continuous first order logic and study their relations to the function theory and the Banach space theory.
-We suggest new dividing lines of unstable theories by the study of subclasses of Baire-1 functions and argue why one should not expect a perfect analog of Shelah's theorem, namely a theory is unstable iff it has $IP$ or $SOP$, for real-valued logics, especially for continuous logic.
+We present several new characterizations of $IP$ (the independence property) and $SOP$ (the strict order property) for continuous first-order logic and explore their connections to functional analysis and Banach space theory.
+Furthermore, we propose new dividing lines for unstable theories by examining subclasses of Baire-1 functions.
+We also explain why one should not expect a perfect analogue of Shelah's theorem—namely, that a theory is unstable if and only if it has $IP$ or $SOP$—to hold for real-valued logics, particularly in the context of continuous logic.